Before you start creating your release, make sure you have everything you need for the upload:

 - Mark your song as explicit or not explicit (depending on the nature of the song’s lyrics).
 The streaming services want you to ONLY mark as explicit if there is explicit language in the song, or else your release may be rejected.
 You can read more here: Parental Advisory/Explicit Language guidelines here.

 - Add the song’s recording year: The current year will be added automatically if nothing is filled in.
 The recording year date may differ from the song’s release year and its original release date.
 In Spotify, your songs are sorted after Release date/Original release date.
-If you have already released the material, please use the request form Change in release to add the original release date.
+If you have already released the material, please use the request form My Releases > Changes in my release to add the original release date.

 - Add music style/genre: Choose from the list supplied.
 There are some genres that are more tricky.
 For example, soundtrack and inspiration are added as religious in some stores.